How to Hike to Helen Lake (+Cirque Peak Scramble) in Banff

 AllTrails rates this as a moderately trafficked trail, and it is.
 Helen Lake is considered one of the best Banff hikes, and the parking lot can often fill up around midday in the peak summer months.

 Don’t come here expecting to be alone.
 Your best bet at having a crowd-free experience is coming mid-week at either sunrise or sunset.
-We knew this, and with experience at timing, our hikes were able to leave around 3:30 in the afternoon, so we saw people ending their day but were the last to summit Cirque Peak and return to the car park.
+We knew this, and with experience at timing, our hikes were able to leave around 3:30 in the afternoon, so we saw people ending their day, but we were the last to summit Cirque Peak and return to the car park.

 What About Dogs and Kids on Helen Lake Hike?

-The hike Helen Lake is totally appropriate for medium and large-sized dogs.
+The hike to Helen Lake is totally appropriate for medium and large-sized dogs.
 In fact, it may be one of the best in the park.
 That being said, you are traveling in prime bear country, so keep your dog on a leash and carry bear spray.
 You should also be prepared to keep your dog under control should you cross paths with a bear.

 Cirque Peak is more of a scramble and brings about some risk, so it’s up to the parent’s or dog owner’s judgment.
 However, it is not technically hard, and an active dog or teenager should handle it.
 Worst case scenario, you turn around at the rock band and still get amazing views in one direction.